nejdetckenobi/gimme-that/README.md

 So, there are several things you can do with this program.

+## Authorized Transfers

+You can restrict _Gimme That_'s file uploading to a number of users with credentials.
+Just add the `--secure` optional argument to restrict file uploads to only authorized users with credentials.
+All information about user system is below.
+By default, _Gimme That_ does not use authorization.

 ### Creating users

 Use the line below to create a user named *USER* with the password *PASSWORD*